Ashkan-Yaldaie/thesis/documents/Thesis.md

 Without the testing phase in the project development lifecycle, it is very difficult to make sure about a project's stability and issues.
 The testing phase for this project has discovered some problems which were fixed during and after the implementation.
 The paper also contains a chapter that suggests some modifications and additions for the future developments.

 The thesis advisor's comments were very useful in order to find good sources and do a better work.
-The advisor Tero Karvinen has monitored the thesis work closely and regularly through an online service called GitHub.
+The advisor, Tero Karvinen, has monitored the thesis work closely and regularly through an online service called GitHub.
 He teaches Linux and embedded systems at HAAGA-HELIA University of Applied Sciences.
 He has published five books on the open source platform.

 ## References